How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 }

-NOTE: When you are requesting for Customer Wise invoice, XML should like:
+NOTE: When you are requesting a Customer Wise invoice, XML should be like this:

-Hope you enjoyed this article and may it help you out to get better solutions for Quickbooks Desktop.
+I hope you enjoyed this article, and it may help you find better solutions for Quickbooks Desktop.

-Still, if you are finding any more difficulties with the implementation then you can ask for help from me or reach out via Quickbooks API Integration Services.
+If you encounter any further difficulties with the implementation, you can ask me for help or see our Service Quickbooks API Integration Services.

 Article by